paulsurrey/OPXAsteroids/README.md

         assign(hit, True)
     return hit
 ```
-Note that the distance is not calculated using the provided [`qm.qua.lib.Math.pow`](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/API_references/qua/math/?h=pow#qm.qua.lib.Math.pow) function, as it is not defined for negative inputs for the basis.
-The `pow` function does not throw an error when tasked to process inputs outside of its defined input rages, but outputs some value and the qua program continues with that incorrect result.
-To work around this, the square is calculated by multiplying the value with itself.
+Note that the distance is not calculated using the provided [`qm.qua.lib.Math.pow`](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/API_references/qua/math/?h=pow#qm.qua.lib.Math.pow) function, as it is not defined for negative base inputs.
+The `pow` function does not throw an error when tasked to process inputs outside of its defined input ranges, but outputs some value and the qua program continues with that incorrect result.
+To work around this, the square is calculated by multiplying the value with themselves.
 (The here used code has not been optimized or bench marked.
 I would be interesting to know if saving the result of the subtraction is faster then calculating it twice.)

 To process the collisions with the border, the position of the ship, rays, and asteroids are clipped using a function like this one:
 ```python